-) Implement the Kaua'i General Plan's provision for the updating of the current community development plans; in this particular case, the Kapa'a-Wailua Development Plan.
+) Implement the General Plan's provision for the updating of the current community development plans; in this particular case, the Kapa'a-Wailua Development Plan.

 The Kapa'a-Wailua Development Plan outlines the regional issues and opportunities that will be subjects for future community planning for the Kapa'a Town Core.
 A "Build-Out Analysis" of the Kapa'a-Wailua Basin was prepared in the General Plan Update.
+The updated East Kauai Land Use Map designates the Project as "Neighborhood General".
+HoKua Place conforms to the new designation as outlined in Chapter 5, Section 5.5.1.